cheesechompers3d/wacky-flip/content/games/build-royale.md

     - question: "How many players per match?"
       answer: "Each match supports up to 100 players, creating intense large-scale battles."
     - question: "Is this game suitable for children?"
       answer: "Yes!
 Build Royale features cartoon-style graphics and family-friendly gameplay suitable for all ages."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Build Royale in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Build Royale and will respond to your inquiry promptly."